zekusmaximus/runtime-zyjeski-com/docs/API.md

 # API Documentation

 This document describes the REST API and WebSocket interface for the Runtime.zyjeski.com consciousness debugging platform.

-The backend uses a modular engine (`ConsciousnessEngine`) composed of `ActionRouter`, `TickLoop`, `EmotionStateEngine` and related helpers.
-See also: `docs/ARCHITECTURE_MONITORING.md` and `docs/DEBUGGING.md` for
-real-time monitoring details.
+**Ground State Architecture**: All endpoints serve static character data or respond to explicit user actions.
+No continuous polling, real-time simulation, or automatic state updates occur without user intervention.

 ## Base URL